Distribution records as at May 2019

 As is typical with froghoppers, they have two stout spines on the outer edge of the hind tibia, as well as several smaller spines at the tip.

-Neophilaenus exclamationis is easily recognised by the markings along the inner edges of the wings, which consist of a pale line along the upper two-thirds, and a pale spot towards the tip.
-The rest of the wing surface is primarily a dull chestnut-brown, often with a dark streak towards the apex of the inner wing margins.
+N. exclamationis is easily recognised by the markings along the outer edges of the wings, consisting of a pale line along the basal two-thirds, and a distinctive pale patch towards the tip; together, these resemble an exclamation mark (hence the species’ name).
+The rest of the wing surface is primarily a dull chestnut- to dark-brown, often with a dark streak towards the apex of the inner wing margins.